Little kids love bathing because, while for you it’s a matter of hygiene and scrubbing their dirty feet, for them, bathtime spells fun (and mess)!

 Another great way to learn about capacity and volume is to play with bottles in the bath.

-Throw bottles of all sizes into the bath – preferably plastic, aluminum or stainless steel.
+Throw bottles of all sizes into the bath – preferably plastic, aluminium or stainless steel.
 Try water bottles, small hotel shampoo bottles, empty sauce bottles, soda bottles, etc.

 Kids love to play with water, pouring it from one container to the next as they discover how much water each container holds and how water is displaced from the bath as it fills up a container.